convertigo/convertigo-doc/no-code-forms/using-c8o-forms-standalone/index.md

 * lib_UserManager.ldapServer
   * Url of LDAP server such as 'ldap://**LDAP_SERVER**:389'
 * lib_UserManager.ldapBasePath
-  * base path wher users will e search in AD such as 'DC=domain,DC=subdomain,C=US'
+  * Base path where users will search in AD such as 'DC=domain,DC=subdomain,C=US'
 * lib_UserManager.ldapDomainName
   * The default NT Domain such as 'DOMAIN_NAME'